-The Credit Suisse Code of Conduct states that "Our most valuable asset is our reputation".
-CS reputation is driven by the perception of clients, shareholders, the media and the public.
-The CS Global Policy on Reputational Risk (the "Policy") states that each employee is responsible for assessing the potential reputational impact of all businesses in which they engage, and for determining whether any actions or transactions should be formally submitted through the Reputational Risk Review Process ("RRRP") for review.
+The Issuer has adopted the Global Policy on Reputational Risk which states that each employee is responsible for assessing the potential reputational impact of all businesses in which they engage, and for determining whether any actions or transactions should be formally submitted through the Reputational Risk Review Process ("RRRP") for review.

-Reputational risk may arise from a variety of sources, including, but not limited to, the nature or purpose of a proposed transaction, the identity or nature of a potential client, the regulatory or political climate in which the business will be transacted or significant public attention surrounding the transaction itself.
+Reputational risk may arise from a variety of sources, including, but not limited to, the nature or purpose of a proposed transaction, action or client relationship, the identity or nature of a potential client, the regulatory or political climate in which the business will be transacted or significant public attention surrounding the transaction itself.

-The Issuer's Board has formally delegated reputational risk issues to the Issuer's global RRRP which includes an overview of the transaction or action being considered, the risks identified and any mitigating factors and views from internal subject matter experts.
-All formal submissions in the RRRP require review by senior business management in the relevant division, and are then subsequently referred to one of the Issuer's Reputational Risk Approvers ("RRA"), each of whom is independent of the business divisions and has the authority to approve, reject, or impose conditions on the Issuer's participation.
-If the RRA considers there to be a material reputational risk associated with a submission, it is escalated to the EMEA Reputational Risk Committee (the "Committee") for further discussion, review and final decision.
-The Committee is comprised of senior regional, divisional, shared services and the Issuer entity management.
+The Issuer's Board of Directors has delegated reputational risk issues to be reviewed via the Issuer's global RRRP which includes an overview of the transaction or action being considered, the risks identified and relevant mitigating factors and views from internal subject matter experts.
+All formal submissions in the RRRP require review by the UK Senior Manager in the relevant division, and assuming they are supportive of the proposal are then subsequently referred to one of the Issuer's Reputational Risk Approvers ("RRA"), each of whom is independent of the business divisions and has the authority to approve, reject, or impose conditions on the Issuer's participation.
+If the RRA considers there to be a material reputational risk associated with a submission, it is escalated to the Issuer's Reputational Risk Committee (the "Committee") for further discussion, review and final decision.
+The Committee is comprised of senior Issuer entity management across divisions and corporate functions.

 Reputational risk is assessed on an entity based approach whereby the region of the RRRP submission is driven by the location of the booking entity.
-Where a submission relates to a Remote Booking, a submission will be made through to CSi RRRP and the RRAs in other regions will be consulted as appropriate, which may include escalation to the Committee.
+Where a submission relates to a Remote Booking, a submission will be made through to EMEA RRRP and the RRAs in other regions will be consulted as appropriate, which may include escalation to the relevant regional committee.

-(c) Risks relating to regulatory action in the event that the Issuer is failing or the relevant UK resolution authority considers that it is likely to fail
+(c) Risks relating to regulatory action in the event that the Issuer is failing or the UK resolution authority considers that it is likely to fail

-If the Issuer were to become subject to a "resolution regime" you could lose some or all of your investment in the Notes
+If the Issuer were to become subject to the use of "resolution" measures by a resolution authority (or pre-resolution measures), you could lose some or all of your investment in the Notes

 The EU Bank Recovery and Resolution Directive ("BRRD") entered into force on 2 July 2014.
-Its stated aim is to provide national "resolution authorities" (such as the Bank of England in the UK) with a set of powers and tools to deal with financial institutions that are failing or likely to fail and thereby address banking crises preemptively in order to safeguard financial stability and minimise taxpayers' exposure to losses incurred by EU financial institutions.
+Its stated aim is to provide national "resolution authorities" (such as the Bank of England in the UK) with a set of powers and tools to deal with financial institutions that are failing or likely to fail and thereby address banking crises pre-emptively in order to safeguard financial stability and minimise taxpayers' exposure to losses incurred by EU financial institutions.

-In the United Kingdom, the majority of the requirements of the BRRD have been implemented into national law through the UK Banking Act (and relevant statutory instruments).
-The UK implementation of the BRRD included the introduction of the so-called "bail-in" tool (as described below) as of 1 January 2015 and the requirement for relevant financial institutions to meet, at all times, a minimum requirement for own funds and eligible liabilities as of 1 January 2016.
+In the United Kingdom, the majority of the requirements of the BRRD have been implemented into national law through amendments to the Banking Act 2009 (the "UK Banking Act") (and associated statutory instruments).
+The UK implementation of the BRRD included the introduction into the UK Banking Act of the so-called "bail-in" tool (as described below) as of 1 January 2015 and the requirement for relevant financial institutions to meet, at all times, a minimum requirement for own funds and eligible liabilities as of 1 January 2016.